lancenacabuan/Shaliah/README.md

 “I and the Father are one” in John 10:30 uses the neuter *hen*, naturally expressing unity rather than personal identity.
 John 17 uses parallel language for the desired unity of believers.
 The unity of Father and Son is unique in degree and mission, but the grammatical form alone does not define one essence.

 The immediate controversy is also important.
 Jesus responds to the accusation of making himself God by citing Psalm 82, where subordinate figures receive divine terminology, and he restates his claim as “I am God’s Son.”
-A representative reading sees this as direct evidence that divinely authorized figures can bear god-language without becoming the supreme God.
+A representative reading sees this as evidence compatible with the broader biblical phenomenon of divinely authorized figures receiving elevated language without thereby being identified as the supreme God.

 Thomas’s confession in John 20:28, “My Lord and my God,” is more difficult.
 The most natural grammar addresses both titles to Jesus.
 Attempts to divide the words between Jesus and the Father are unpersuasive.
 A Biblical Unitarian reading should accept the address and interpret it within John’s agency and revelation themes: Thomas recognizes the risen Jesus as the climactic manifestation of God and as the bearer of divine authority.
 This interpretation is supported by Jesus’ statement only verses earlier, “my God and your God,” and by the evangelist’s purpose statement that readers believe Jesus is the Messiah, the Son of God (20:31).